Quantum query complexity of symmetric oracle problems: Application to symmetric oracle identification

 \item If we take the same action but restrict the group to $A_n \leq S_n$ then we need $n-2$ queries to determine a hidden element $\sigma \in A_n$. \\

 \item Consider the action of the dihedral group $D_n$ on the set of vertices of an $n$-gon.
 Then $2$ queries are required to determine a hidden group element. \\ \end{itemize}

 In general the classical query complexity is a well-known invariant of a permutation group $G$ denoted $b(G)$ called the {\it minimal base size} or just {\it base size} of $G$ \cite{LS:primbase}.
 It may be defined to be the length of the smallest tuple $(\omega_1, \dots, \omega_t) \in \Omega^t$ with the property that $(g \cdot \omega_1, \dots, g \cdot \omega_t) = (\omega_1, \dots, \omega_t)$ if and only if $g = 1$.
+From the definition it is clear that the base size agrees with the non-adaptive classical query complexity of the problem.
+In fact, it is also equal to the adaptive query complexity, since if a sequence of adaptive guesses $(\omega_1, \dots, \omega_t)$ suffices to identify a particular hidden $g \in G$, then the same sequence of guesses works for {\it every} element of the group.
+This means any optimal algorithm may be implemented non-adaptively.
 Thus the classical query complexity of symmetric oracle discrimination of $G \leq \Sym(\Omega)$ is the base size of $G$ and the quantum exact (bounded error) query complexity is the (bounded error) quantum base size.
 We are naturally led to a broad group theoretic problem: \\

 {\it Question.} What are the relationships between $b(G), \gamma(\C \Omega)$ and $\gamma^{\rm bdd}(\C \Omega)$? \\

 We are not aware of any direct comparison of these quantities in the group theory literature.
 Here we only compute the various quantities for some special cases.
 We saw earlier that $b(S_n) = n -1$.
 We will prove